sureshmelvinsigera/ssd/README.md

 pip install -r requirements.txt
 ```

-Note: you may need to use `pip3` instead of `pip` if you are using a Linux operating system.

 Run the application by using the following commands:

 ```
 python manage.py migrate
 python manage.py runserver
 ```

-Run the website by typing the following in the root directory:
+This will start the Django application.
+You will then need to begin hosting the website.
+Run the website by running the following command in the root directory, and then open the website by visiting `localhost:8002` in your web browser.

 ```
 python -m http.server 8002
 ```

-Open the website by visiting `localhost:8002` in your web browser.

-Note that `python manage.py runserver` is sufficient to run the application; `python manage.py migrate` must be executed
-if the model-based code has changed.
+Note: you may need to use `python3` and `pip3` instead of `python` and `pip` respectively for these commands, if you are using a Linux operating system.

 ## API Endpoints